nymote/nymote.github.io/blog/_posts/2013-10-03-overview-of-mirage.md

 forms a core piece of the Nymote toolstack to power the coming wave of [Internet of Things devices][iot-wiki].

-Mirage is primarily supported by [Horizon Digital Economy Research][] - RCUK, and is also an [Incubated Project](http://www.xenproject.org/developers/teams/mirage-os.html) under the umberella of the [Xen Project](http://www.xenproject.org).
+Mirage is primarily supported by [Horizon Digital Economy Research][horizon] - RCUK, and is also an [Incubated Project](http://www.xenproject.org/developers/teams/mirage-os.html) under the umberella of the [Xen Project](http://www.xenproject.org).
 You can find the source code on [GitHub][mirage-github] and more links at slides on the [Mirage page](/software/mirage).